Dos and don'ts on the Trade Show Floor

 training your trade show staff

-But!
-Your visitors have seen you long before you see them, and they register every move you make.
-You might be looking at your smartphone, you might be standing with your hands in your pockets, you might have a closed body language, or you might be sitting down.
+However, your visitors have seen you long before you notice them, and they register every move you make.
+Whether you’re looking at your smartphone, standing with your hands in your pockets, exhibiting closed body language, or sitting down, you are signaling that you’re not available, and your focus is not 100% on providing the best visitor experience.

-Whatever the case might be, you are signaling that you are not available and that your focus is not 100% on providing the best visitor experience.
-Instead, you should do everything you can to welcome your guests.
-Face towards your guests and avoid standing behind a desk.
+Instead, do everything you can to welcome your guests.
+Face towards them and avoid standing behind a desk.

 Tips for training